rkendall/reffix/README.md

 List all broken references and prompt you to fix them.

 `$ ref ../`
-List all broken references and prompt you to fix them.
+Begin parsing in the parent directory and list all broken references and prompt you to fix them.

 `$ ref -ret -d 'test' -f '!*Test.js,!*Spec.js'`
 Don't repair files, list errors and all references (targets), and filter out test files and directories.

 `$ ref -u -f '' '**/examples/*Widget.*,**/examples/*Module.*' -- ../src`
 Repair files without prompting.
 Fix only references to widgets and modules in `examples` directory.
-Set the working directory to `../src.
+Set the working directory to `../src`.

 ## Customization